khj1977/old_framework/README.md

 Also, some idea of framework around Dispatcher/Router is came from a framework made by old collegue when I was working at SpicySoft, Tokyo, Japan.
 However, it should be noted that only class structure is the same for Dispatcher/Router but the implementation is the different and other part of framework is differeent.

-Some idea of this framework, which is incomplete in this repository, is described at the CV:
+Some idea of this framework, which is incomplete in this repository, is described at the following CV:

 https://docs.google.com/document/d/1czBVntPBhOBG9KUvkWADlS716BDI92I_lu2ll0eFWj4/edit